Click play to hear pronunciation

-Sebastien Le Toux was selected by the Union on November 25, 2009 in the MLS Expansion Draft after being left unprotected by Seattle Sounders FC.
-He is the only remaining player on Philadelphia's roster from the Expansion Draft.
+Sebastien Le Toux was selected by the Union on Nov.
+25, 2009 in the MLS Expansion Draft after being left unprotected by Seattle Sounders FC.
+He re-joined the team following the 2012 season in a trade with New York Red Bulls.

 Le Toux holds the Union franchise record in goals (48), assists (45), shots (305), shots on goal (137) , corner kicks (371), game-winning goals (9), and game-winning assists (16).
 Le Toux also leads the Union in penalty kick goals, impressively 13-for-13 all time.
 Le Toux also won the MLS Individual Fair Play Award in both 2010 and 2011.
 With 54 goals and 50 assists, he joined MLS' elite 50-50 club of just 16 players all-time.

 2016 (Union): Le Toux has appeared in all 15 of the Union's matches this season.
 The owner of almost all of the Union's records, Le Toux is off to another great start on the season.
 He has scored twice and assisted four times thus far.
 The two goals brought his Union total above the 50-goals mark.
 His assists have come at very crucial times in the game as well, one of which provided a stoppage time winner against D.C.
 United.

 2015 (Union): Le Toux appeared in 31 games and started 26.
 He scored eight goals and assisted on six.
 He also scored the game-winning goal against Chicago in the US Open Cup semifinal.
 Joined MLS 50-50 club by notching his 50th career assist against Houston Dynamo on Sept.
 20. He is one of only 16 players in MLS history to reach those numbers.